ZacharyDuBois/Fluid-MC-Stats/README.md

 All rights reserved.
 You may not remove branding (AccountProductions, DevelopGravity, Lolmewn, and their respected links) or modify it other than editing the configuration.
 See `LICENSE.md` for more information.

-Copyright (c) AccountProductions and Lolmewn 2014.
-All Rights Reserved.
+Copyright (c) AccountProductions and Sybren Gjaltema, 2014.
+All rights reserved.